Open-Systems-Pharmacology/docs/part-3/pk-sim-administration-protocols.md

 Please note that the combination of the Administration type **User defined** and the **Advanced protocol** is not available.
 {% endhint %}

-## Setting or Changing Administration Protocol properties‌
+## Setting or Changing Administration Protocol Properties‌

 To set or change the properties of an existing administration protocol: